Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

 * `Log4NetLogging.cs`: used by the stand-alone executable to forward the log produced by the LS .NET SDK library to the application logging system, based on log4net.

 Check out the sources for further explanations.

-**NOTE: At this stage, the demo is based on a version of LS .NET SDK that is currently available only as a pre-release.
-Skip the notes below and refer to the [for_Lightstreamer_5.1](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-dotnet/tree/for_Lightstreamer_5.1) tag for a demo version suitable for building and deploying.**
 <!-- END DESCRIPTION lightstreamer-example-portfolio-adapter-dotnet -->

 ## Install